virtusize/virtusize.github.io/_sources/integration-guide/mobile.txt

 There is no need to configure anything for this to work on your end.
-However, in case you are using a dedicated mobile website and have not yet integrated with Virtusize, you need to do that.
+However, in case you are using a dedicated mobile website and have not yet integrated with Virtusize, you need to do that for both the order confirmation page and the product page.
 This works exactly the same as on your desktop website.

 Make sure you create and place a button for opening the Virtusize widget on the mobile website and integrate by setting the same variables as you would on